 3D Printing Examples

-3D printing has permeated almost every single sector and has offered some innovative solutions challenges all over the world.
-Here are a few cool examples of how 3D printing is changing the future:
+3D printing has permeated almost every single sector and has offered some innovative solutions to challenges all over the world.
+Here are a few cool examples of how 3D printing is changing the future.

 3D Printed Houses

 Nonprofits and cities all over the world are turning to 3D printing to solve the global homeless crisis.
-New Story, a nonprofit dedicated to creating better living conditions, is actually printing homes right now.
+New Story, a nonprofit dedicated to creating better living conditions, built the first 3D-printed community in Mexico.
 Using a 33-foot long printer, New Story is able to churn out a 500 square-foot home, complete with walls, windows and two bedrooms in just 24 hours.
-So far, New Story has created mini 3D-printed home neighborhoods in Mexico, Haiti, El Salvador and Bolivia, with more than 2,000 homes being 100% printed.
+So far, New Story has created mini 3D-printed home neighborhoods in Mexico, Haiti, El Salvador and Bolivia, with more than 2,000 homes being 100 percent 3D printed.

 3D Printed Organs and Prosthetic Limbs